 This helps your thermostat ensure it meets your scheduled temperature on time, maximizes energy savings, and maintains the temperature you set, even with in-floor radiant systems that are very efficient but that are also slow to warm up.

 True Radiant is enabled automatically when your Nest thermostat is connected to an in-floor radiant or radiator system that circulates hot water for heating.

-You won't see this option if you have another type of system, you'll see Early-On instead.
+You won’t see a True Radiant option if you have another type of system, you’ll see Early-On instead.
 But in some rare cases, you may have a heat pump that controls cooling and an in-floor radiant or radiators for heating.
-If so, you'll see both options and use Early-On to control pre-cooling and True Radiant to control preheating.
+If so, you’ll see both options and use Early-On to control pre-cooling and True Radiant to control preheating.

 - Press the thermostat ring to open the Quick View screen.